1st phase of my life: born & raised in Erlangen, Germany 19.12.1988 – 2010

 With the warehouse and cinema money I earned I went traveling to Hungary and the Czech Republic and bought better equipment for my skateboard.
 I can’t deny that Erlangen is a really nice city that culturally has lots to offer.
 I also can’t deny that I had a really good time there growing up.
 But … well, 20 years were enough for a young man that wanted to see more of the world than the little 100.000 people hometown he grew up in.

-- 2nd phase: Philosophy in Germany & Spain, travelling & friendship
+2nd phase: Philosophy in Germany & Spain, traveling & friendship

 In Marburg as a student I felt so much freedom.
 I widened my intellectual horizon, dealt with the highs and hardships of friendship and love and suffered major personal setbacks.
 Those taught me more about myself and life than any academic success I had.